 Detox Your Liver

 Your liver is responsible for taking excess and old hormones out of the body.
 If it’s overworked because of over consumption of processed and sugary foods, it won’t be able to keep up and do all of its work – so the excess and old hormones remain circulating in the body.
 The Liver Flush IV™ is a wonderful, quick and easy way of giving your liver the love it needs.
 Also a few times a year, consider doing an oral detox to gently cleanse the body.
 Increasing your consumption of liver friendly foods like lemon, beets, and garlic into your diet is a good start.

 Balance your Hormones

 As women with PCOS lose weight, hormone levels often start to return to normal.
-Testosterone levels fall, sex hormone binding globulin (SHBG) levels go up and the symptoms of PCOS start to diminish.
-Women also report significant improvements in the growth of excess hair and skin tone.
+Testosterone levels fall, sex hormone binding globulin (SHBG) to normalize and the symptoms of PCOS start to diminish.
+Women also report significant improvements in the reduction of excess hair growth on unwanted areas and a more clear skin tone.
 Weight loss can have a remarkable effect on ovarian function.
 Find a way to move every day.
 And make sure you do weight resistance exercise at least 3-5 days a week.
 Muscle cells are one of the body’s main consumers of glucose.
 Growing more muscle cells through strength training helps keep your blood sugar at a healthy level.
 Exercise makes muscle cells more sensitive to blood sugar.
 The result?
 Your pancreas needs to produce less hormone to keep your metabolism running smoothly.
 A recent research study found that exercise changes the expression of genes that are thought to cause PCOS-related blood sugar resistance.

 Where to Begin